JGCRI/gcamfaostat/README.md

 Users can specify the output directory (`DIR_OUTPUT_CSV`) that stores the output csv files in `constants.R`.
 The default directory is `outputs/CSV`.
 The the file will be exported when `OUTPUT_Export_CSV == TRUE` (an option in `constants.R`).
 Users can also make use of the functions to trace the processing by step, when`driver_drake()` is employed.

+# Contributing

+Please read the [Contribution Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.

 # Related publications
 - Bond-Lamberty, Ben, Kalyn Dorheim, Ryna Cui, Russell Horowitz, Abigail Snyder, Katherine Calvin, Leyang Feng et al. "gcamdata: An R package for preparation, synthesis, and tracking of input data for the GCAM integrated human-earth systems model."
 Journal of Open Research Software 7, no. 1 (2019).
 DOI: 10.5334/jors.232